dipy/bl_apps_dipy_mask/README.md

 ### On Brainlife.io

-You can see a list of [DIPY Tracking Apps currently registered on Brainlife](https://brainlife.io/apps#dipy).
+You can see a list of [DIPY Apps currently registered on Brainlife](https://brainlife.io/apps#dipy).
 Find the App that you'd like to run and click "Execute".

 ### Running Locally (on  your machine)